Muhammad Enam-Ul Haque: Later career and death

-Haque was a member of the National Education Commission for 1996-97.
+Haque was a member of the National Education Commission for 1996–97.
 After serving on the commission, he returned to being professor at Chittagong University until retiring in 2007.
 He was also a life member of Bangladesh History Council, Asiatic Society, Bangla Academy and West Bengal History Council of Calcutta.
 He was also an advisor to Sitakunda Samiti-Chittagong.

-He died at age of 76 on the night of June 6, 2015, at United Hospital in Dhaka.
+He died aged 76 on the night of June 6, 2015, at United Hospital in Dhaka.
 Prayers were offered at Dhaka University and Islamic University for the forgiveness of his soul.

 The American Biographical Institute published his biography in the 7th, 8th and 9th editions of their International Directory of Distinguished Leadership.